M-ichae-l/documents_test/docs/en/source/ambd_arduino/ambd/getting_started/getting_started.rst

 --------------------------

 | Arduino IDE provides many built-in examples, which can be compiled,
   uploaded and run directly on the boards.
-Here, we take the “Blink” example as the first try.
+Here, we take the "Blink" example as the first try.
-| Open “File” -> “Examples” -> “01.Basics” -> “Blink”:
+| Open "File" -> "Examples" -> "01.Basics" -> "Blink":

 .. image:: ../media/getting_started/image10.png
    :alt: get-start-10